UlrikTJ/SCIQIS-Project/course_material/setting up.md

 ## Create virtual environment

 It is a very good idea to keep separate environments for separate projects.
+Virtual environments keep projects isolated, minimal and reproducible.

+ In this course, we will use the rather new [uv package manager](https://docs.astral.sh/uv/) instead of the much more common conda package manager.
+Conda and the conda-forge community package repository is the standard tool in scientific computing, and you're welcome to keep using it – but you should also try out uv.
+For heavy scientific packages with many non-Python dependencies, conda may still be the way to go.
+For the packages we will use in this course, uv works like a charm.

+uv works with "projects": A project is a folder with a `pyproject.toml` file describing the project, including its dependencies, and a virtual environment in the hidden `.venv` folder.
+Follow these steps in your terminal to initiate a new environment that you can use for your work in the first days of the course.
+Python, as well as most of the necessary packages will already be installed.

-copy `pyproject.toml` to new folder
+1. Copy `pyproject.toml` from the cloned `sciqis` repository to a new folder (or [download](https://github.com/neago/sciqis/blob/2025/pyproject.toml) directly).

-do `uv sync`
+2. From within the folder, run `uv sync`.
+This will create a virtual environment and install all the packages.

-do `uv run python -m ipykernel install --user --name "sciqis" --display-name "Python (sciqis)"`
+3. Run `uv run python -m ipykernel install --user --name "sciqis" --display-name "Python (sciqis)"`.
+This will install a Jupyter kernel from this environment into your global Jupyter installation.

-test: `uv run jupyter lab`
+4. Test that you can open Jupyter Lab and create a new notebook running on the "Python (sciqis)" kernel: `uv run jupyter lab`